Austin Wiley, No. 15 Auburn hold off Ole Miss 67-58

 Samir Doughty had 14 points and four assists but also had five turnovers.
 Okoro had 10 points in 27 minutes after Auburn dropped two games without him.
 He and Doughty both played the final minutes with four fouls.

+“We tried a layup to get to two (down) and missed it," Rebels coach Kermit Davis said.
+“That's the reason we're 4-11.
+That's the reason Auburn is 11-4.

+“Samir Doughty and those guys have just made plays all SEC season long."

-Auburn made 5 of 6 free throws over the final minute to rebuild a safe cushion.
+Auburn made five of six free throws over the final minute to rebuild a safe cushion.

 Auburn built it back to double digits on a big sequence from Devan Cambridge.
 The freshman followed a steal and breakaway dunk with a 3-pointer from the corner for a 58-46 lead in the final six minutes.